-- Develop a formal BrownFlynn community investment policy that includes guidelines for employee valunteering (time), pto bona work (talent) and philanthropic/charitable giving (treasure). - Begin planning a strategic community outreach initiative for BrownFlynn's 15th anniversary in 2011.
+- Develop a formal BrownFlynn community investment policy that includes guidelines for employee volunteering (time), pro bono work (talent) and philanthropic/charitable giving (treasure). - Begin planning a strategic community outreach initiative for BrownFlynn's 15th anniversary in 2011.

-Employee Orientation Team
+• Employee Orientation Team

-- Develop electronic orientation communications. - Audit and update the Book of Answers, our online employee. reference manual.
+- Develop electronic orientation communications. - Audit and update the Book of Answers, our online employee reference manual.

-Environmental Stewardship Team
+• Environmental Stewardship Team

-- Create and begin to implement an environmental policy. - Create a sustainable purchasing bolicy.
+- Create and begin to implement an environmental policy. - Create a sustainable purchasing policy.

-Business Innovation Team
+• Business Innovation Team

-- Develop a process for generating, tracking and vetting new business. - Begin implementing a minimum of one idea by end of December 2009.
+- Develop a process for generating, tracking and vetting new business ideas.

-UNGC Principles
+GRI Content Index and UNGC Principles

-BrownFlynn is a member of the United Nations Global Compact (UNGC), indicating our commitment to uphold 10 universal principles in the areas of:
+BrownFlynn is a member of the United Nations Global Compact (UNGC), indicating our commitment to uphold ten universal principles in the areas of: